 If there is enough evidence then they may issue a warning letter telling someone their behaviour is not acceptable.
 Or they may decide to visit the person.
+In extreme cases they may take legal action.

 If the person causing the problem is vulnerable, they may refer to other agencies to support tenants who are at risk of losing their tenancy.